 Thanks to writings of Dr Zoe Harcombe, Tim Spector, Gary Taubes, Harvey and Marilyn Diamond, Tim Noakes and Dr Jason Fung I was ready when COVID struck to create a healthy diet for myself using micronutrients and only supplements to fill gaps in my diet.
 Then I changed my diet to access more natural nutrition (started eating eggs, greens, olives, steamed salmon and salad for breakfast and half a cup of porridge oats cooked with 1.5 cups of water for lunch, which meant I could eat whatever I had or wanted for supper and didn’t get hungry between meals).

-More like Taubes than Spector, I am a journalist and researcher always looking for objective facts and reserving my judgment without evidence and of course trying new facts out on myself and friends and famly (brother and his wife too had COVID and used my research to aid recovery) to process feedback to direct my ongoing research.
+I am a journalist and researcher always looking for objective facts and reserving my judgment until I’ve gathered the complete picture.
+I am testing each stage of understanding in my own lifestyle and sharing information with friends and famly, most of whom have had COVID-19 to date.
+This means I can process feedback to direct my ongoing research, especially catering for a diverse audience with their own objectives and ensuring the information is accessible.
 The responses from others in the Long COVID support group has been the backbone for this whole idea.

 I posted my research in spreadsheet format in the Long COVID support group on 9 July (of course FB makes it impossible to link to the post) when I got results myself from nutrition and learned more about how to trust and listen to my body (saying “no” to alcohol, dairy, sugar, starch, yeast and gluten etc to fight virus).
 Stress, grief and lack of micronutrients all make us vulnerable to infection, viruses and illness and I found many reports showing that clinical trials do not report how many women are tested for new medications, which means women’s health is not properly understood or catered for.
 For example, women with endometriosis (1 in 10) may go many times to their doctor and not get a diagnoses and Long COVID sufferers had a long battle to be recognised.